 The best way to communicate with us is via email at firstname.lastname@example.org.
 If you have an immediate concern, please contact our CSA Manager at the farm office, 413-665-8331.

-We will do our best to respond as soon as possible, but please understand that we spend most of our time in the field growing your food and not at our desk.
+We will do our best to respond as soon as possible, but please understand that we spend most of our time in the field growing your food.

 Please contact us with any news of the following: changes to your postal or email address, changes to your drop-site location, problems with your drop-site, or dissatisfaction with your share.

 We will communicate with you by email.
 When you sign up, you will be added to our distribution list when you sign up for your share.
 Every week, we will email a newsletter giving you information about what will be in your share that week, recipe ideas, and other farm related news.
 Please read your weekly email from us.